McNamara84/gfz-metadata-editor-msl-v2/README.md

-# Description
+# ELMO - EPOS Laoratory Metadata Optimizer

-This metadata editor is based on a student cooperation project between the University of Applied Sciences Potsdam and the GeoForschungsZentrum Potsdam.
+This EPOS Laoratory Metadata Optimizer (ELMO) is based on a student cooperation project between the [University of Applied Sciences Potsdam](https://fh-potsdam.de) and the [GeoForschungsZentrum Potsdam](https://gfz.de).
 The editor saves metadata for research datasets in valid XML files according to the DataCite, ISO and DIF schema.

 ## Main Features
 - Simple mapping of entered data using XSLT.